 Santa Cruz de la Sierra

 In Bolivia's tropical lowlands, where the Andes tumble into the Amazon, Santa Cruz opens doors to landscapes found nowhere else on Earth.
-This is the gateway to Kaa-Iya—South America's largest protected dry forest, where jaguars prowl in densities rivaling the Pantanal.
-It's the starting point for the Jesuit Missions of Chiquitos, where 5,000 baroque music sheets were rediscovered in churches that still hold mass today.
+This is the gateway to Kaa-Iya, South America's largest protected dry forest, home to one of the largest jaguar populations on the continent.
+It is the starting point for the Jesuit Missions of Chiquitos, where more than 5,000 baroque music sheets were rediscovered in churches that still hold mass today.
 From Amboró's three-ecosystem collision to the mysterious carved rock of Samaipata, this region rewards those who venture beyond the expected.

 Bespoke Travel